cspablocortez/Arrow/index.md

 </p>

-Arrow is a minimal static site generator and a content management system for independently managed websites, favoring simplicity and readability.
+Arrow is a minimal static site generator and a content management system for independent websites.

+It’s ideal for tech-savvy people who want to own their content but don’t want to dedicate too much time to maintaining a website or blog.

+> The focus is on writing, not website maintenance.

 ## Features

-All the features of **wruby**:
+Arrow includes ll the features of **wruby**:

 * Fast, OS-agnostic site generator
 * Auto-generated, valid [RSS feed](/index.rss)